Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 # Steps

-1. Ingest data into/from SQL
+1. Obtain the dataset [Diabetes Prediction by Mohammed Mustafa](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset) from Kaggle and download it to the local machine

+2. Create a database and table schema in PostgreSQL.
+Then, verify the data was imported correctly.

 <img width="1054" alt="image" src="https://github.com/Colex317/Project-4-Group-7_Diabetes_Prediction/assets/148498483/6d36bfb2-93ea-49c1-84cb-e7ee22737375">

-2. Clean data in pandas
+3. Retrieve the dataset using SQLAlchemy in Python

+4. Clean and transform the dataset

+   - convert gender and smoking_history to numeric boolean values.
+   - convert BMI, HbA1c, and blood glucose levels according to ranges.

-3. Predictive modeling in Scikit-learn
+.
+Predictive modeling in Scikit-learn

-4. Binary classification on Diabetes dataset using multiple predictive modeling techniques
+.
+Binary classification on Diabetes dataset using multiple predictive modeling techniques

-5. Potential Modeling Techniques: Logistic regression, decision tree / random forest, support vector machine, deep learning
+.
+Potential Modeling Techniques: Logistic regression, decision tree / random forest, support vector machine, deep learning